camunda/camunda-docs-cawemo/content/technical-guide/installation/_index.md

 If you upgrade an existing installation of Cawemo, please follow the [update & migration guide]({{< ref "update/_index.md" >}}).
 {{< /note >}}

-#### Integration with Camunda Account

-Camunda Account is our solution for Identity and Access Management (IAM).
-It enables single sign-on and central user management for Camunda products.
-Camunda Account is initially bundled with Cawemo, but it is a separate application.
-Cawemo and Camunda Account may be updated separately in the future when more Camunda products integrate Camunda Account.

 ## Prerequisites

 Cawemo consists of several components that are tied together with [Docker Compose](https://docs.docker.com/compose/).
 In addition to those components that ship with Cawemo, a few external systems are required for running it, which need to be set up separately.